This project will explore the police response to domestic abuse in Wales including policy implementation and victim satisfaction.

 Method one – focus groups with victims of domestic abuse

 The researcher firstly proposes that four focus groups be carried out within each police force area; North Wales, Dyfed Powys, Gwent and South Wales.
 Thus matching the aims and objective of the research.

-The focus group will be facilitated by registered and active domestic abuse services across Wales, 4 focus Groups, which will include between 6 - 10 participants in each focus group.
+The focus group will be facilitated by registered and active domestic abuse services across Wales, 4 focus groups, which will include between 6 and 10 participants in each focus group.

 Approximately 100 officers will be involved (25 from each force).